mdashlw/ranked-helper/README.md

 ## Getting Started

-Go to Releases, download the latest version, move the jar to the mods directory.
+Go to [the latest release](https://github.com/Mdashl/ranked-helper/releases/latest), download the jar and move it to the mods directory.

 ## Preview